orsonteodoro/oiledmachine-overlay/README.md

 is preferred to avoid ASan-ing/UBSan-ing the @system set to avoid an unfixable
 @system or the compiler toolchain, but it is not obvious sometimes if a package will affect @system.

+##### Breaking Qt based packages at configure time

+You can either make a copy of the ebuild to your local overlay for the ebuild and modify the ebuild to set abort_on_error=0 for ASan and halt_on_error=0 for UBSan in configure time check.
+Then, for testing make both variables 1.

+or

+Disable sanitizers for dev-libs/libpcre2 package with the following...

+The CFLAGS_HARDENED_SANITIZERS_DEACTIVATE=1 and
+RUSTFLAGS_HARDENED_SANITIZERS_DEACTIVATE=1 can be used to turn off sanitizers on a per-package basis.
+Some packages force using gcc or llvm to get the package built and as a result force sanitizers on when they should be disabled.
+These per-package flags can be used to avoid incompatibility problems.
+Add the flag to the package and then rebuild the problematic package or deep dependency causing the problem.

 ### 2023 policy